-In 2013, CBN board member and Canada Bikes co-founder Thomas Hasan, launched the Ride for Renewables series of bike tours of existing and potential renewable energy projects.
+In 2013, then CBN board member and Canada Bikes co-founder Thomas Hasan launched the Ride for Renewables series of bike tours of existing and potential renewable energy projects.
 Serving in 2013 and 2014 as a fundraiser for Sustainability Ontario Community Energy Co-op, Thomas researched, organized, and led the initial 2013 Lakeshore Ride for Renewables through in various communities in Toronto’s west end, including SOCEC board members as energy experts to provide both information on wind, solar, biogas, and deep lake cooling projects and to act as bike marshals to ensure rider safety en route.
 In 2014, the SOCEC board organized the West Toronto Ride for Renewables.

 The Ride for Renewables series is currently being re-launched to promote renewable energy projects by bicycle in communities throughout Canada.
 To develop a Ride for Renewables for your community or for more information, please contact Thomas Hasan.